Lincoln Park, Chicago: Parks and recreation

+Government

 Local

-Lincoln Park is currently part of the 2nd, 32nd, and 43rd wards of the Chicago City Council, where it is respectively represented by Democratic aldermen Brian K. Hopkins, Scott Waguespack, and Michele Smith.
+Most of Lincoln Park is currently part of the 43rd ward of the Chicago City Council, represented by Timmy Knudsen.
+The extreme south and extreme western sections of the neighborhood are part of the 2nd and 32nd wards, represented respectively by Brian Hopkins and Scott Waguespack.
+All three aldermen are Democrats.

 State

-In the Illinois House of Representatives, most of the area is in District 11, represented by Democrat Ann Williams, while the entirety of the lakefront is in District 12, represented by Democrat Sara Feigenholtz, and the south-central and southwest parts are respectively part of Districts 9 and 10 and represented by Democrats Art Turner and Melissa Conyears-Ervin.
+In the Illinois House of Representatives, the lakefront portion of the neighborhood is part of the 12th district, represented by Margaret Croke.
+Central Lincoln Park is part of Ann Williams' 11th District, and the riverside portion of the neighborhood is represented by Jaime Andrade in the 40th district.
+The Sheffield Neighbors area is part of Jawaharial Williams's 10th district, and a small southern portion of the neighborhood is represented by Lakesia Collins.
+All representatives are Democrats.

-In the Illinois Senate, most of the area is part of District 6, represented by Democrat and Illinois Senate President John Cullerton, while the southwest quarter is part of District 5, represented by Democrat Patricia Van Pelt.
+In the Illinois Senate, most of the area is part of District 6, represented by Democrat Sara Feigenholtz, while the southwest quarter is part of District 5, represented by Democrat Patricia Van Pelt.

 Federal

 In the United States House of Representatives, the vast majority of the area is in Illinois's 5th congressional district, represented by Democrat Mike Quigley.
 A minuscule portion in the south is part of Illinois's 7th congressional district, represented by Democrat Danny K. Davis.

 The Lincoln Park community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Lincoln Park cast 24,197 votes for Hillary Clinton and cast 5,072 votes for Donald Trump (77.31% to 16.20%).
 In the 2012 presidential election, Lincoln Park cast 19,268 votes for Barack Obama and cast 9,592 votes for Mitt Romney (65.37% to 32.54%).